 Make the Gouda Whiskey Cheese Sauce

-- In a saucepan over medium-low heat, melt the butter.2 tablespoon Butter
+- In a saucepan over medium-low heat, melt the butter.2 tbsp Butter

-- Whisk in the flour and stir to cook.2 tablespoon Flour
+- Whisk in the flour and stir to cook.2 tbsp Flour

-- As the flour and butter come together to form a paste, add in the whiskey and continue to stir until a paste like texture forms.1 tablespoon whiskey
+- As the flour and butter come together to form a paste, add in the whiskey and continue to stir until a paste like texture forms.1 tbsp whiskey

-- Add the umami powder, thyme and pepper and stir to combine.1 tablespoon GirlCarnivore Ooomami Powder, 1 teaspoon Thyme, ½ teaspoon Black pepper
+- Add the umami powder, thyme and pepper and stir to combine.1 tbsp GirlCarnivore Ooomami Powder, 1 tsp Thyme, 1/2 tsp Black pepper

 - Once the sauce has thickened, about 3 to 5 minutes, add the cheese a little at a time, stirring until completely incorporated.8 oz Whiskey Infused Gouda Cheese